awsdocs/amazon-ses-developer-guide/doc-source/notification-contents.md

 |  `timestamp`  |  The date and time at which the bounce was sent \(in ISO8601 format\)\.
 Note that this is the time at which the notification was sent by the ISP, and not the time at which it was received by Amazon SES\.  |
 |  `feedbackId`  |  A unique ID for the bounce\.  |

-If Amazon SES was able to contact the remote Message Transfer Authority \(MTA\), the following field will also be present\.
+If Amazon SES was able to contact the remote Message Transfer Authority \(MTA\), the following field is also present\.

 | Field Name | Description |
 | --- | --- |
 |  `remoteMtaIp`  |  The IP address of the MTA to which Amazon SES attempted to deliver the email\.  |

-If a delivery status notification \(DSN\) was attached to the bounce, the following field may also be present\.
+If a delivery status notification \(DSN\) was attached to the bounce, the following field is also present\.

 | Field Name | Description |